Blueboard Vs Drywall

 Pros and Cons of Blueboard

-- Durability: Its durability in humid conditions reduces the risk of mold or mildew, ensuring longevity.
+Durability Its durability in humid conditions reduces the risk of mold or mildew, ensuring longevity.

-- Smooth Finish: It provides a smooth surface perfect for a polished look with paint or texture applications.
+Smooth Finish It provides a smooth surface perfect for a polished look with paint or texture applications.

-- Paint Adhesion: Paint adheres well, resulting in a professional, long-lasting finish.
+Paint Adhesion Paint adheres well, resulting in a professional, long-lasting finish.

-- Design Flexibility: Offers versatility in finishes, textures, and designs.
+Design Flexibility Offers versatility in finishes, textures, and designs.

-- Specialized Installation: Requires specific techniques and materials, demanding more expertise.
+Specialized Installation Requires specific techniques and materials, demanding more expertise.

-- Weight: Heavier than regular drywall, affecting load-bearing considerations.
+Weight Heavier than regular drywall, affecting load-bearing considerations.

-- Limited Availability: May not be readily available in all regions.
+Limited Availability May not be readily available in all regions.

-Consider a home in Florida, known for its humid climate.
+Real-World Example Consider a home in Florida, known for its humid climate.
 Opting for blueboard in bathrooms and kitchens significantly reduces mold risks, resulting in fewer repairs and maintenance over the years.
 The initial higher cost pays off with long-term durability and less frequent touch-ups.

-Step #2: Delving into Drywall
+** Delving into Drywall**

 What Is Drywall?
 Pros and Cons